stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Rock of Ages
-2. Is He Worthy
-3. I Have Decided to Follow Jesus
-4. Jesus Paid It All
+1. Come Thou Fount
+2. Be Thoug My Vision
+3. Undivided

 ## 4pm
 1. No Other Name
 2. We Remember